microsoft/onnxruntime/docs/performance/tune-performance.md

 ### Thread management

 * Use the appropriate ORT API to set intra and inter op num threads.
 Inter op num threads is only used when parallel execution is enabled.
+* By default, both of these values are set to half of the number of threads supported by the current implementation.

 #### Custom threading callbacks